How does this medication work? What will it do for me?

 Many things can affect the dose of a medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are using the medication without consulting your doctor.

 It is important that this medication be given exactly as recommended by your doctor.
-If you have psoriasis, and you miss a dose and your psoriasis has not come back, inject the dose as soon as you remember.
-If you miss a dose and your psoriasis returns, contact your doctor.
-If you have Crohn's disease and you miss a dose, contact your doctor for advice.
+If you miss a dose, contact your doctor for advice.
 Do not inject a double dose to make up for a missed one.
 If you are not sure what to do after missing a dose, contact your doctor or pharmacist for advice.

-Store this medication in the refrigerator, protect it from light, and keep it out of the reach of children.
+Store this medication in the refrigerator in its original carton, protect it from light, and keep it out of the reach of children.
+If necessary, prefilled syringes may be kept at room temperature for up to 30 days.
+Once a syringe has been stored at room temperature, it should not be returned to the refrigerator.
 Do not freeze or shake the medication.

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.